plone/plone.recipe.zope2instance/README.txt

   doing.
 Zope's default is 4.

 zodb-temporary-storage
-  If given zopes default temporary storage definition will be replaced by the lines of this parameter.
+  If given Zope's default temporary storage definition will be replaced by the lines of this parameter.

 environment-vars